bjartnes/bounded-disturbances/README.md

 ## K6 tests

-Install docker if you have it not
+K6 is not really part of the workshop, but it is a load-testing tool that is often used and if you like to try you can run k6 tests locally with ease against the same endpoints.
+K6 runs inside a docker image, so most of the setup is related to making sure docker works.

+Install docker.

 `docker pull loadimpact/k6`

+In VS Code
-Ctrl-Shift-P -> Run k6test Windows|Linux
+Ctrl-Shift-P -> Run test task -> Run k6test Windows|Linux

+Play with load-test config by modifying k6-tests/challenge0.test.js